 Conclusion

 In this tutorial, we have discussed how to deploy a YOLOv8 model using Roboflow and Repl.it.
 We used a public dataset on Roboflow Universe to create a dataset version for use in our model.
 Then, we used Colab to train a model using our data.
-We uploaded our model weights to Roboflow and used roboflow.js to access the model in a browser using Replit.
+We uploaded our model weights to Roboflow and used inference.js to access the model in a browser using Replit.

 Now you have the resources you need to build, train, and deploy a computer vision model accessible through the browser.
 Enjoy your building!